St. Peter’s Basilica Entrances

 Here’s a guide to the entrances of St. Peter’s Basilica:

-The main entrance to St. Peter’s Basilica is located on the west side of the building, facing the square.
+The main entrance of St. Peter’s Basilica is located at the portico of the church.

 This is the most popular entrance and is typically the busiest, so you may have to wait in line to enter.